mattlewis92/angular-confirmation-popover/README.md

  // include bootstrap - both v3 and v4 are supported
  // if not using bootstrap you could implement the popover styles yourself import 'bootstrap/dist/css/bootstrap.css';
-import {NgModule, Component} from '@angular/core';
+import { NgModule, Component } from '@angular/core';
-import {ConfirmationPopoverModule} from 'angular-confirmation-popover';
+import { ConfirmationPopoverModule } from 'angular-confirmation-popover';

 // first add it to your apps module
 @NgModule({